bryanbraun/writer/README.txt

 Other Features
  - Markup is HTML5
  - The design is responsive and scales nicely on all devices
- - The theme configuration settings allows you to choose between pre-built styles for how you want your code snippets to display
+ - Use theme settings to choose pre-built styles for your code snippets

 Code Snippet Instructions:
- - To change the code format, change the setting at /admin/build/themes/settings/writer.
+ - Choose a snippet style via the setting at /admin/appearance/settings/writer
- - You can use code snippets inline or in blocks.
+ - You can use code snippets inline or in blocks
  - To refer to code inline, wrap the text in <code> tags.
 Example:

   Use the <code>helloWorld()</code> function for testing.